 Team BIM Track is looking forward to once again attending BiLT Europe 2019 taking place in Edinburgh, Scotland from October 10th to 12th.
 The schedule is once again a tough one to beat, with nine simultaneous streams and many new faces presenting, in part thanks to a new blind selection process.

 Jean-Marc Couffin, BIM specialist at our parent company BIM One will be delivering his class: ‘Use the Force to create, manage, analyse, & solve construction issues’ covering how to smartly manage your projects and improve coordination workflows.

 Below are a few of the classes we are looking forward to checking out in particular.
-If you haven’t registered yet, get a jump on it here because classes are filling up fast!

 - From Project Information Model to Asset Information Model by Siaw Wee Jong from WSP.

 - Bringing BIM in Infrastructure to a New Level Using Graph Databases by Magdalena Stelzer from Amberg Engineering

 - Lab: Connect your design optimization workflows with the shared BIM environment by Håvard Vasshaug from Bad Monkeys